A Beginner’s Guide: What Is XRP (Ripple) All About?

-Bitcoin and Ethereum is the pioneer in the crypto industry – the cryptocurrencies that occupy first and second place in The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it....
+Bitcoin and Ethereum are the pioneers of the crypto industry – the cryptocurrencies that occupy first and second place in market capitalization.
 But there are another 5,100 other coins (altcoins) out there – each tied to a specific project or blockchain.
-With the XRP actively appearing as a headline in major crypto news, it’s only natural you ask what is XRP and what’s going on with Ripple?
+With XRP actively appearing as a headline in major crypto news, it’s only natural you ask, "What is XRP and what’s going on with Ripple"?

-> XRP refers to a cryptocurrency that was developed by Ripple.
+XRP refers to a cryptocurrency that was developed by Ripple.
 Its original use was to serve as a “digital asset built for global payments.”
 Generally, Ripple is a networking company that released XRP as its native cryptocurrency.
 Since then, it has grown exponentially to be the third-largest digital currency in terms of market capitalization.

 The company’s name behind the XRP crypto – Ripple – is often used to describe the digital currency XRP.
 The digital asset underpins the open payment network on which it is transferred and the Ripple project’s holding company.

 On the other hand, Ripple Labs is the company behind the project.
 It focuses on real-time payment settlements and currency exchange services for financial institutions such as banks and payment processors.

 Since its launch in 2012, over 100 companies worldwide have implemented Ripple’s software for faster, frictionless transactions.

 Unlike Bitcoin or Ethereum, Ripple does not refer to a blockchain network with a native cryptocurrency.
 There is an XRP Ledger, a blockchain-like network that facilitates payments in XRP, the digital currency issued by Ripple.
 The XRP crypto fits into its business model by serving as the fuel that powers its cross-border payments technology.